THE AFCA APPROACH

 Face To Face Skills Training and Assessment

 Face to face skills training will be undertaken in a classroom and simulated work environment.
 Students will be given hands-on training to provide them with the practical aspects of dealing with electronic and forensic devices.
-This will be followed with a supported practice of working through a forensics case, starting with the preparation phase through to analysis and giving evidence in a mock court, finishing with a review of their performance as they would in a real case.
-The students will then undertake a final assessment with another practice case based on real-world experience.
-The students will be expected to display the required knowledge and skills in the simulated environment to be able to move to the final phase.
+This will be followed with a supported practice of working through a mock case.
+The students will be expected to display the required knowledge and skills in the simulated environment to be able to graduate.